 In the end, the study paints an important picture of the types of threats that are facing both personal and business users today.
 Everyone thinks that they must prepare for a massive hack or other cyber attack but this study shows that less advanced and almost naively technical attacks continue to be one of the most pressing threats facing computer users today.

 In terms of the business community the study also sheds light on just how important security awareness training really is.
 Remember that it isn’t just the personal documents on the flash drive that could be exposed – if an employee plugs in a flash drive that they don’t own that is loaded with malicious software they could be exposing themselves and an entire business to digital harm.

-If you’re in Boston and throughout New England and you’d like to find out more information about keeping your important data safe while storing it on a USB flash drive, or if you’re in need of any other assistance regarding IT and technology-related topics, please feel free to call (978) 528-0110 or email firstname.lastname@example.org to speak to a representative at Radius Executive IT Solutions today.
+If you’re in Boston and you’d like to find out more information about keeping your important data safe while storing it on a USB flash drive, or if you’re in need of any other assistance regarding IT and technology-related topics, please feel free to call (978) 528-0110 or email firstname.lastname@example.org to speak to a representative at Radius Executive IT Solutions today.
 We’re always available to answer any questions or address any concerns that you may have.